florengutierrez/Api-sentiment-project/README.md

 #### ENDPOINTS:

-Please, push de url to look the results.
+Please, fork repository and push de url to look the results.

 - "http://127.0.0.1:5000"